 Baby Blanket Safety

-Here are a few to start with but there are many reputable sources online.
+Here are a few links to baby sleeping safety to start with but there are many reputable sources online.

 Even if you think you know baby best sleeping, blanket and safety practices have a read of some new material as new research is emerging all the time.

-Watch this YouTube video I made for you!
+Watch this YouTube video I made for you on how to make a baby blanket!

 I post sewing and craft videos on my channel so please subscribe.